-These are only a few of the main symptoms that can be associated to a Sinus Infection.
+These are only a few of the symptoms associated with sinusitis.
 Learn about additional signs and symptoms of a sinus infection.

 History and examination inside the nose will determine if a sinus infection is present.
-Successful treatment of an acute sinus infection is often possible using an antibiotic directed toward the most likely causes of infection.
-Additional improvement may be obtained by a combination of anti-allergy medication, decongestants, nasal sprays, saline rinses and environmental controls.
-Failure of the infection to clear may require a longer course of antibiotics.
-Failure of antibiotics may require further testing including a sinus CT scan.
+Successful treatment of an acute sinus infection is often possible using conservative and symptomatic treatment and letting the infection pass.
+Conservative treatment includes a combination of anti-allergy medication, decongestants, nasal sprays, saline rinses and environmental controls.
+When sinusitis fails to resolve, using an antibiotic directed toward the most likely causes of infection will usually work.
+Failure of the infection to clear may require an even longer course of antibiotics with steroids to control inflammation.
+Chronic sinusitis or many episodes of acute sinusitis during a year may require further testing including a sinus CT scan.

-When medical treatment has failed, sinus surgery can dramatically improve your quality of life and sense of well-being.
-Endoscopic sinus surgery is a procedure used to remove blockages in the sinuses (the small passages needed for healthy sinus function).
-Over the past decade, the advancement of endoscopic sinus surgery using minimally invasive micro instruments to restore the natural drainage of the sinuses, has resulted in more effective and better tolerated sinus surgery.
+When appropriate medical and environmental treatment has failed, sinus surgery can dramatically improve your quality of life and sense of well-being.
+Endoscopic sinus surgery is a procedure used to remove blockages in the sinuses to reopen the small passages needed for healthy sinus function.
+Over the past decade, the advancement of endoscopic sinus surgery using minimally invasive micro-surgical instruments to restore the natural drainage of the sinuses has resulted in more effective and better-tolerated sinus surgery.